d-sandborn/DayOfWaterData2023/README.md

 These instruments operate on a vessel autonomously, measuring properties of water wherever the ship happens to travel.
 These systems are installed on research vessels like UMD's Blue Heron, as well as "ships of opportunity" like ferries servicing Isle Royale and the Alaska Marine Highway.
 Research vessels typically post their underway data to R2R (Rolling Deck to Repository).
 I'm going to run a demonstration using data from the R/V Blue Heron, which recently installed a new instrument (SuperCO2, Sunburst Sensors) measuring CO<sub>2</sub> in water.

 This greenhouse gas is produced by fossil fuel emissions, and its distribution in water is influenced by temperature, pressue, salinity, photosynthesis, respiration, ice cover, and a host of other factors varying in space and time.
-This variability (which is enhanced in inland waters relative to the global ocean) necessitates observations that span space (like repeat hydrography transects) and time (like moorings); enter underway data.
+This variability (which is enhanced in inland waters relative to the global ocean) necessitates observations that span space (like repeat hydrography transects) and time (like moorings).

+Enter underway data.

 ![A screenshot of the Rolling Deck to Repository page for the R/V Blue Heron, with cruise tracks shown for the upper three Laurentian Great Lakes.](./Images/R2R.JPG "A screenshot of the Rolling Deck to Repository page for the R/V Blue Heron, with cruise tracks shown for the upper three Laurentian Great Lakes.")